certator/mplh5canvas/INSTALL.rst

 ------------

 We have tried to keep this module as free of dependencies as possible in order to open up the widest possible installation base.
-It may, however, be more practical to include some external dependencies in the future.
-For example, we pull in and modify the excellent `pywebsocket`_ code for handling our browser communications.
-As the standard emerges, it may be better to depend on this directly.
+We do however depend on the excellent `pywebsocket`_ code for handling our browser communications.
+This allows us to better track the WebSocket standard as it continues to evolve.

 The current base system requirements prior to installation are: